 The creation of social media made way for the adaptation of entirely new forms of protest that have decreased the risk previously associated with activism.
 Prior to online protests, students were restricted to physical demonstrations as a means of raising awareness of social causes.
 Social media has provided students of all ages with platforms for them to create movements that gain traction before reaching the physical stage.
-The Oakland protests exemplify how an online petition can quickly shift to a larger movement with demonstrations including walkouts, strikes, and sit-ins.
+The Oakland protests exemplify how an online petition can quickly shift to a larger movement with demonstrations, including walkouts, strikes, and sit-ins.

 Oakland is not the first instance in which student protesters have affected change on a large scale.
-The Student Nonviolent Coordinating Committees were critical to the Civil Rights Movements, conducting grassroots organizing, direct actions, and voter drives throughout the South (SNCC Legacy Project).
-A coalition called Third World Liberation Front (TWLF) formed between San Francisco State University’s Black Student Union and other student groups to lead a five month strike in 1969 that resulted in the creation of Ethnic Studies as an academic discipline (CRG Berkeley).
+The Student Nonviolent Coordinating Committees were critical to the Civil Rights Movement, conducting grassroots organizing, direct actions, and voter drives throughout the South (SNCC Legacy Project).
+A coalition called Third World Liberation Front (TWLF) formed between San Francisco State University’s Black Student Union and other student groups to lead a five-month strike in 1969 that resulted in the creation of Ethnic Studies as an academic discipline (CRG Berkeley).

 Student organizing has transformed the United States and faced repression as a result.
-A police officer went viral for pepper spraying student protesters at a Davis, California campus occupation during the Occupy Wall Street movement in 2011 (The Guardian).
+A police officer went viral for pepper spraying student protesters at a campus occupation in Davis, California, during the Occupy Wall Street movement in 2011 (The Guardian).
 In 1970, the National Guard killed four people and injured nine during protests at Kent State University (Britannica).
 But new generations of high school and college students are keeping up the pressure — and winning.
 Students are on “the front lines” of Black Lives Matter (Forbes), the fight for immigrant justice (Cosecha), unionization campaigns (The Guardian), defending Ethnic Studies (CRG Berkeley), and the struggle against school closures and over-policing (Philadelphia Student Union, Rolling Stone).

 While student activists’ determination to create social change is admirable, it also calls attention to ongoing systemic harms that force the youth to bear heavy burdens.
-We need to support and provide platforms for and solidarity with student activists.
+We need to support and provide platforms for and in solidarity with student activists.
 Changing the narrative surrounding student-led activism begins with allowing the youth to lead conversations.

-KEY TAKEAWAYS • Mass student strikes over COVID safeguards continue a long history of student protests in the U.S.
+• Mass student strikes over COVID safeguards continue a long history of student protests in the U.S.

 • The Civil Rights Movement, the discipline of Ethnic Studies, and contemporary movements for racial and economic justice are indebted to high school and college students.